sakaiproject/sakai-release/README.md

 done
 ```

+Finally you should upload all of the artifacts.
+You have to have an alias in .ssh/config to the sakai static release directory for the command below to work.
+Otherwise set one up or have something comparable.

+cd pack
+`find . -name "*sakai-*" | xargs -I {} scp {} sakaistatic:/home/sakai/public_html/release/10.2/artifacts`

 These have only been run a few times, so hopefully they work for you.
 Will update this next release cycle!

 ## Some additional information